My Name Is Asher Lev

 Aryeh Lev and Others

 For Studio 180: debut.
-Ron is very excited to be making his Canadian Stage debut.
 Ron has worked in many theatres across the country over the last 40 years.
-Recent credits include; Kill the Poor (Assembly Theatre), My Name Is Asher Lev (Studio 180/Harold Green Jewish Theatre), First Dates (the Toronto Fringe).
+Recent credits include; Kill the Poor (Assembly Theatre), My Name Is Asher Lev (Studio 180/Harold Green Jewish Theatre), First Dates (the Toronto Fringe), Sweat (Studio 180/Canadian Stage).
 Select credits include Willy Loman in Death of a Salesman (Winnipeg Jewish Theatre), August (Alberta Theatre Projects), December Man (Green Thumb Theatre/Prairie Theatre Exchange).
 Betrayal at WJT, Motel Plays (Factory Theatre), and One Eyed Kings (Tarragon Theatre), and many shows at Centaur Theatre.
 Ron is a 2 time “My Entertainment Awards” nominee, and has worked extensively in Film and Television, and is an ACTRA award winner and 5 time nominee.

 Rivkeh Lev and Others

 For Studio 180: Stuff Happens, Normal Heart, God of Carnage.
 Sarah Orenstein started her career at the age of 5.
 She studied at the prestigious Vancouver Playhouse acting school and has appeared on stages from her native Halifax to the Queen Charlotte Islands.
 She has won multiple awards in a career spanning 50 years.
-She is seen on Film and T.V., commits herself to coaching young actors and new play development.
+Her most recent of many Film and T.V. credits is the upcoming series Station Eleven.
+She Is committed to mentoring young actors and directors, and to new play development.
 She has recently begun to explore direction in her association with Studio 180.
-Some credits: Shaw Festival – thirteen seasons, including Millionairess, Blyth Spirit and Heartbreak House.
+Some credits: Shaw Festival – thirteen seasons, including Millionairess, Blithe Spirit and Heartbreak House.
 Tarragon Theatre – Patience, Collected Works of Billy The Kid, Scorched (Canadian tour).
 Stratford Festival – five seasons, most recently seen in Birds of a Kind and Nathan the Wise.

 For Studio 180: My Night With Reg, You Will Remember Me, NSFW, God of Carnage, Clybourne Park.
 Other selected theatre credits: Black Boys, The 20th of November, Arigato Tokyo, Obaaberima, The Maids, The Silicone Diaries, Breakfast, (Buddies in Bad Times Theatre), Actually (Obsidian/ Harold Green), The Story, Tails From the City, Happy Days (Common Boots Theatre), Trout Stanley, Little Pretty and the Exceptional, Age of Arousal (Factory Theatre), Elle (Theatre Passe Muraille), I Call myself Princess (Cahoots/Paper Canoe/Native Earth), Sweat, Love and Information, Venus in Fur, 7 seasons of Shakespeare in High Park (CanadianStage), Soliciting Temptation, More Fine Girls (Tarragon Theatre), The Berlin Blues, Ipperwash (Blyth Festival), Speaking in Tongues, Festen (The Company Theatre), A Christmas Carol, The Story, Macbeth (Caravan Farm Theatre).
 Laura is a graduate of the National Theatre School of Canada, 2005.
 Thank you to my amazing wife Shawn for all your love and support.